cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 above.
 Any changes to the algorithms, including key generation/derivation, are not guaranteed to produce secure results.

+The IND-CCA analyses of UG in {{CG26}}, CG in {{XWING}}, and CK in {{COS_26}}
+all model component key generation as sampling the two component key pairs independently, whereas the default key generation in this document derives both component key pairs from a single seed via the PRG ({{key-generation}}).
+This apparent mismatch is resolved by a standard hybrid argument: by the PRG security required in {{security-prgs}}, the joint distribution of component key pairs derived from a single seed is computationally indistinguishable from the joint distribution of independently generated component key pairs.
+Thus, any IND-CCA adversary against the shared-seed scheme implies an IND-CCA adversary against the independent-keys scheme with at most an additive PRG-distinguishing term in the bound.
+The same observation underlies the binding sketches in Section
+{{binding-analyses}}.

 ### Binding analyses

 There are four hybrid KEM frameworks, and two target binding properties, so